Pioneer Village station: History

+Name

+Initially, the TTC planned to name the station Steeles West, following their convention of suffixing "West" to stations on the western segment of Line 1 that shared a street with those on the eastern segment (e.g. Lawrence West and Lawrence).
+These plans were abandoned due to the lack of a corresponding Steeles station on the eastern segment.

+In 2012, the station was named Black Creek Pioneer Village, after the nearby heritage museum.
+This name was shortened to Pioneer Village the following year.

 Nearby landmarks

 The major buildings of York University's main Keele Campus lie to the southeast.
-Canlan Ice Sports (home of York Lions hockey) and Sobeys Stadium (home of the Canadian Open tennis) are found to the southwest, the Toronto Track and Field Centre is to the east and York Lions Stadium (home of York United FC) is to the immediate south.
+Canlan Ice Sports (home of York Lions hockey) and Sobeys Stadium (home of the Canadian Open tennis) are found to the southwest, the Toronto Track and Field Centre is to the east and York Lions Stadium (home of Inter Toronto FC and AFC Toronto) is to the immediate south.
 The station's namesake, the Village at Black Creek, lies less than 1 km to the southwest.

 Surface connections

 The following routes serve this station.